Karrier-Team/Karrier-Back/README.md

 ## Goal
-- We are a platform that solves students who have career concerns through the Carrier service.
+- We are a platform that solves students who have career concerns through the Karrier service.

 ## Spec